Neil M. Colgan

 Neil M. Colgan (December 12, 1953 — July 25, 1979) was a Canadian adventurer, hiker, motorcyclist, biological researcher, naturalist, and national park warden.
-He was also a member of climbing expeditions in the Canadian Rockies, the Andes and Alaska.
+He was a member of climbing expeditions in the Canadian Rockies, the Andes and Alaska.

-He died while on a solo back country horse patrol as a Canadian national park warden near Douglas Lake in Banff National Park, and was buried in Mountain View Cemetery in Banff, Alberta.
+On a solo back country horse patrol as a Canadian national park warden in Banff National Park, Colgan was kicked by his horse, rupturing his spleen.
+He died of internal bleeding.
+He was buried in Mountain View Cemetery in Banff, Alberta.

 Tales of his Warden career and death are included in the book Switchbacks by Sid Marty in the chapters entitled "The Dude, the Warden and the Marvel Lake Kid" and "Whence is Courage?".